SynixeContractors/Documents/certs/leadership/adaptability.md

 - **Invites questions** (in case someone is confused)
 - **Moves forward** (doesn't dwell on the change)

-## Building Adaptability into Your Team

-You can't prevent all problems, but you can prepare your team:

-- **Train in different scenarios.** Combat rarely goes to plan.
-- **Practice improvisation.** What if your planned route is blocked?
-What if you lose a person?
-- **Rehearse drills.** Casualty procedures, ambush response, position changes.
-- **Build confidence.** Teams that have overcome obstacles before are less panicked by new ones.
-- **Emphasize mission over plan.** The plan might change, but the mission doesn't.
-Focus on accomplishing the goal.

 ## Common Adaptation Mistakes

 - **Freezing up.** Situation changes and you don't respond.
 Green and Blue are confused.